Entry and Exit

 Singaporeans are currently not allowed to enter Malaysia on social visit passes.
 For those with other types of visit passes, please approach the Malaysian High Commission in Singapore (https://www.kln.gov.my/web/sgp_singapore/home/), Immigration Department of Malaysia (JIM) (https://www.imi.gov.my/), JIM’s My Travel Pass webpage (https://mtp.imi.gov.my) and JIM’s Expatriate Services Division (https://esd.imi.gov.my/portal) for information or clarifications on the entry restrictions.

-Various states and territories in Malaysia are placed under different phases of the Movement Control Order, Conditional Movement Control Order, and Recovery Movement Control Order.
-Inter-state travel is disallowed while inter-district travel in areas under Movement Control Order is also not allowed.
+Malaysia has implemented the National Recovery Plan (NRP).
+Different states/territories are under different phases of the NRP.
 Please refer to official government and news websites for the latest Standard Operating Procedures (SOPs) under the National Recovery Plan (NRP).
 We urge all Singaporeans to abide by local laws and restrictions; and to adhere strictly to the SOPs.

 Singaporeans in Malaysia are allowed to leave the country during this period.